 Look for cover of at least £3,000 - or the value of your trip.

 Look for cover that will reimburse you for costs associated with delays, missed departures or being forced to remain at your destination for longer than planned.
 Sometimes this comes as an add-on to the main policy.

 - Do read the smallprint - some cancellation policies only cover an incredibly narrow range of circumstances.

 Look for the same level of cover as you would for cancellation.

 This will cover you if your airline goes bust before you fly.

 The coronavirus pandemic is putting pressure on airlines as demand for bookings falls.
 Flybe, which collapsed earlier this year, might not be the only airline to do so during the outbreak.

 Booking flights over £100 with a credit card also gives you protection under Section 75.

-When considering level of cover, don't forget about the excess.
+When considering your level of cover, don't forget about the excess.

-This sum is subtracted from the amount the insurer pays you.
+If you claim, this sum will be subtracted from the amount the insurer pays you.
 So if you had a £3,000 cancellation claim, and a £200 excess, you'd get £2,800 from your insurer.